AlecAivazis/survey/README.md

 }
 survey.AskOne(prompt, &color, nil)
 ```

+The user can cycle through the options with the j and k keys to do down and up respectively.

 By default, the select prompt is limited to showing 7 options at a time
 and will paginate lists of options longer than that.
 To increase, you can either